Everything You Need to Know About Loom Network, All in One Place (Updated Regularly)

 The Loom SDK

-Our core product is an SDK that allows developers to quickly build their own blockchains without having to understand blockchain infrastructure.
+The fundamental building block of Loom Network is an SDK that allows developers to quickly build their own blockchains without having to understand blockchain infrastructure.
 Think of it like a “build your own blockchain” generator.

-DAppChains: Each DApp On Its Own Sidechain
+DAppChains: Each DApp on its Own Sidechain

 Running each DApp on its own sidechain to Ethereum has a number of benefits, but most importantly: